fzembow/designwithfontforge.com/en-US/What_Is_a_Font.md

 <img src="images/6speed_1.png" alt="">

-The n on the left seems to be written much faster than the one on the right.
+The n on the left feels like it was written much faster than the one on the right.
 Speed is discussed in more detail in the chapter on italics.

 ### Regularity